-8. However, within each relevance pool, the A15 value has a limited impact on the selection of sites with higher A15 values.
+8. However, within each pool, the A15 value has a limited impact on the selection of sites with higher A15 values.
 Furthermore, the A15 calculation and the subsequent selection probability calculations within each pool are not significantly affected by relevance weighting factors.
-The probability calculation should be optimised to better target most relevant plant sites within each pool.
-In order to illustrate this point, Figure 2 below depicts the A15 data distribution from Pool A (from which roughly 70% of all inspections are carried out) for inspectable and inspected plant sites.
+To illustrate this point, Figure 2 below depicts the A15 data distribution from Pool A (from which roughly 70% of all inspections are carried out) for inspectable and inspected plant sites.
 The data demonstrates that the relevance factor A15 does not have any significant impact on the selection of plant sites for inspection within a pool.

-FIGURE 2: DISTRIBUTION OF A15 SCORES IN POOL A FOR INSPECTABLE AND INSPECTED OCPF PLANT SITES (2020)
+FIGURE 2: DISTRIBUTION OF A15 SCORES IN POOL A FOR INSPECTABLE AND INSPECTED OCPF PLANT SITES (2021)

-Number of OCPF inspections per State Party
+Number of OCPF inspectable sites and inspections per State Party

-9. The distribution of the number of inspectable OCPF plant sites per State Party (for each of the 80 States Parties with inspectable sites) for each of the pools (A, B, and C) is depicted in Figure 3 below, with Table 1 below outlining observations from the three charts in Figure 3.
+9. The distribution of the number of inspectable OCPF plant sites per State Party (for each of the 79 States Parties with inspectable sites) for each of the pools (A, B, and C) is depicted in Figure 3 below.
+The data gathered to prepare the charts in Figure 3 includes outliers as presented in Table 1.

-FIGURE 3: DISTRIBUTION OF INSPECTABLE OCPF PLANT SITES PER STATE PARTY IN 2020 WITH AND WITHOUT OUTLIERS DISPLAYED (POOLS A, B, AND C)2
+FIGURE 3: DISTRIBUTION OF INSPECTABLE OCPF PLANT SITES PER STATE PARTY IN 2021 (POOLS A, B, AND C)